 The Pierre Galletti Award was established in 1999 by the AIMBE Board of Directors to honor its Founding Member and Past President.
-The award is presented to an AIMBE Fellow in recognition of his/her contributions to public awareness of medical and biological engineering, and to the promotion of the national interest in science, engineering and education.
 The Galletti Award is the highest honor that AIMBE bestows on an individual.

 Pierre Galletti passed away on March 8, 1997, having left his mark on the emerging field of biomedical engineering.
-He was a pioneering researcher, making his impact in such fields as heart-lung bypass, artificial organs, and tissue engineering.
+He was a pioneering researcher who made impactful contributions in several fields, such as heart-lung bypass, artificial organ development, and tissue engineering.
 As a dedicated teacher and mentor, he not only provided leadership in the establishment of the medical school at Brown University, but also helped start Morehouse School of Medicine in Atlanta.
 He was the consummate biomedical engineer, a person of great vision, a man for all seasons.

 For his national leadership and service in the fields of biomaterials and tissue engineering and his leadership in improving the culture and environment of the medical and biological engineering community.